Perth Region of Heritage Roses in Australia

 Gwen Fagan wrote in her lecture at the 9th International Heritage Rose Conference, 2001 Charleston, South Carolina, that Henry Flowers showed her a ‘Rubens’ at the Antique Rose Emporium and she thought it to be the same rose as ‘Archimede’.

 We are almost to the end of my travels with ‘Rubens’ story with the hope of discovering it’s true name.
 I now believe that this riddle is impossible to solve at this present time.
-It is a journey and not a sprint and I hope that someone in the future may have the same interest in ‘Rubens’ and they also has access to references that hold the key to the answer.
+It is a journey and not a sprint and I hope that someone in the future may have the same interest in ‘Rubens’ and they also have access to references that hold the key to the answer.

 We have either lost two of the three roses released or there is a second scenario and that is the possibility that only one rose was released with three different names.
 Apparently this practice was not uncommon, especially if the rose was to be released into different countries.